Nathan-Nesbitt/Minecraft_AI/README.md

 - Once there simply run `./main.exe` to start the api running

 ## Frontend Design Overview
 The front end of the application runs on a combination of HTML,CSS and JavaScript that use Bootstrap as the underlying toolkit.
-The page is made to be displayed ‘in-game’ and maintains consistency with the minecraft theme and overall feel.
+The page is made to be displayed ‘in-game’ and maintains consistency with the Minecraft theme and overall feel.

 ### Its components are the following: